This post was originally published June 2017. It has since been updated with new information and was most recently updated on October 9, 2020.

 If you decide to move your web marketing efforts to a different agency, but you want to keep the website that you paid Scorpion to create, your new agency may not be able to make necessary changes and additions to your website purely because it’s built on a proprietary system.

-WordPress is widely supported (it’s the most popular CMS on the web), it’s built to be SEO friendly, and it allows for easy content publishing, even for those with minimal HTML or other coding knowledge.
+WordPress is widely supported (it’s the most popular CMS on the web), it’s built to be SEO friendly(even for attorneys), and it allows for easy content publishing, even for those with minimal HTML or other coding knowledge.

 The final point I’ll address about Scorpion’s website design services is pricing.
 Because they are a reputable agency you should expect prices to be on the high end.
 In the past I have heard lawyers say they’ve received quotes in the $20k range for custom website design and similar numbers for monthly services.